tari-labs/tari-university/src/cryptography/amortization-bp-ipp/mainreport.md

 $u_{4}^{b(i,4)} \cdot u_{3}^{b(i,3)} \cdot u_{2}^{b(i,2)} \cdot u_{1}^{b(i,1)}$ are herein referred to as "doubles" or "triples" or "quadruples", respectively.

-**Defining the optimized algorithms**
+**Defining Optimized Algorithms**

 Since the main strategy in using these algorithms is to avoid insisting on immediate updates of the values $s_i$, they differ in their scheduling of when "doubles" or "triples" or "quadruples" are computed.
 Note that "distinct" sub-products refers to those sub-products with no common factor.

 **Algorithm 1**: This algorithm computes new distinct doubles as soon as it is possible to do so.
 These new doubles are turned into triples in the next immediate IPP round.
 This process is repeated until all IPP rounds are completed.
 Only